snowplow-archive/snowplow.github.com/_posts/2015-07-05-schema-guru-0.2.0-released.md

 In the previous release we implementing all string formats supported by the JSON Schema specification has.
 Another common format for strings in JSON is Base64 encoding.
 From this release, if a string value matches the [Base64 regular expression] [base64-regex], Schema Guru will add this regex to string's pattern.

-Like Schema Guru detecting a string format, if even a single input JSON instance does not match pattern, then the pattern won't be added to the final schema.
+Like Schema Guru detecting string formats, if even a single input JSON instance does not match pattern, then the pattern won't be added to the final schema.

 <div class="html">
 <h2><a name="enums">5.
 Enums</a></h2>
 </div>

-One more JSON Schema feature - enums.
+We are pleased to add support for another JSON Schema feature: enums.

-You can specify enum cardinality tolerance in both CLI and Web UI and if set of all values of key is less or equal to this cardinality, your final schema will contain enum property.
+By default enum recognition is disabled; to enable it, specify an enum cardinality tolerance in either the CLI or the web UI.
+If the number of discrete values found for a JSON property is less than or equal to this cardinality, then the property will be defined using a fully-specified enum in the JSON Schema.

-By default enum recognition is disabled.
-In future versions we plan to add predefined enum sets like ISO 4217, ISO 3166-1, months, days of weeks, etc.
+In future versions we plan to add pre-defined enum sets such as ISO 4217, ISO 3166-1, months, days of weeks, etc.

 <div class="html">
 <h2><a name="segmentation">6.
 Schema segmentation</a></h2>
 </div>

-Sometimes vendor outputs big number of slightly similar, but still different instances and adds metainformation to it.
-In that case to separate different types of Schema we can specify JSON Path to property with Schema's name.
-For example:
+Sometimes you will have a whole collection of newline-delimited JSONs which are lumped into the same folder but represent a set of fundamentally different _types_.
+A good example of this are the JSON event archives provided by analytics companies such as [Mixpanel] [mixpanel], [Keen.io] [keenio] and [Segment] [segment].

+To derive JSON Schemas from these JSON collections, you can now use a [JSON Path] [json-path] to specify which property in the JSON instances determines the type of the JSON instance, and thus which named JSON Schema the instance will be used to derive.

+Let's take these two JSONs:

 {% highlight json %}
 { "version": 1,